- Home

 Dogs and cats, four months of age or older, must be vaccinated by a licensed veterinarian.
 Proof of current rabies vaccination is required before an animal can be licensed and registered.

 License and vaccination tags are required to be affixed to a collar and worn by all registered animals.
-The vaccination tag should be clearly marked with the owner's address and phone number.
+The vaccination tag should be clearly marked with the vaccine providers information, along with the animals personal ID tag.
+To view the City of Stafford's Annual Pet Registration form, click here.
+The form may be filled out and brought to the City of Stafford's Permit Department at 2610 S. Main St. to register your animal.

 Animal Control Ordinances